torchlard/Notes/Java/JVM.md

-hard reference: not collect even out of memory soft reference: if not enough memory, then collect it weak reference: collect it anyway virtual reference: same as no reference, will get system notification when collected
+hard reference: not collect even out of memory soft reference: if not enough memory, then collect it weak reference: collect it anyway virtual/phantom reference: same as no reference, will get system notification when collected

 ## reference counter
 +1 when more ref, -1 when lose ref, 0 -> garbage